 Read our full beginners guide here

 Vegas is certainly not known for its local cuisine.
 It’s built in a desert that has no real native fruits, vegetables, or tasty animals.
 If it had a delicacy …you probably wouldn’t want to eat it.
 But that doesn’t mean you won’t eat well.
 Like everything in Vegas they just import the food from the rest of the world…and lots of it!

 All You Can Eat Buffet

-Just about every Hotel has an All You Can Eat Buffet plus there are a few off premises.
-The concept is simple, pay an entry fee and consume as much food as you can (or would like too) and then get someone to roll you out!
+Just about every hotel has an All You Can Eat Buffet plus there are a few off-premises too.
+The concept is simple, pay an entry fee and consume as much food as you can (or would like to), and then get someone to roll you out!
 These feasts started as a super cheap way to eat but have swollen up into something very grandiose with hotels vying to outdo each over.
-Expect high-end food like seafood, prime rib, steaks etc.. and high-end prices.
+Expect high-end food like seafood, prime rib, steaks, etc.. and high-end prices.

 These eateries are now a spectacle in their own right and are more about sampling different foods than gluttony.
 The array on offer is often staggering.
 We like to go for one with a bottomless drink offer too!